iffse/burnback-qt/README.md

 In surfaces, you can define recession velocities:

-- `recession 1` (optional): Used to indicate the recession velocity of a node, defaults to 1.
+- `recession 1 [0.5 45]` (optional): Used to indicate the recession velocity of a node, defaults to 1.
+When 3 number are specified, the recession is considered to be anisotropic.
+The first 2 numbers are the recession velocity in the `x` and `y` direction respectively, and the last is the rotation of the angle (counterclockwise) in degrees.

 Everything after the names above will be added to a description field.